 Massachusetts State Law prohibits smoking or vaping in a school building and on school property.
 Smoking or vaping is prohibited at all times in the school building, in its parking lot, playing fields and other property.
 This prohibition applies to faculty, staff, parents, and all visitors to the school.
 Smoking or vaping on the sidewalk in front of the school building is not allowed.
 This policy includes cigarettes, cigars, pipe or any other matter or substance containing tobacco, as well as the use of electronic cigarettes (e cigarettes), personal vaporizers, vape pens, e-cigars, e-hookah, vaping devices, mod systems, pod systems or any similar systems.
 It is a violation of Massachusetts law for any minor to knowingly possess any tobacco product, nicotine product, or nicotine dispensing device.
-In addition, the use of tobacco products, electronic cigarettes, and vaping carry known health risks that can be very serious.
-The use of any tobacco products, electronic cigarettes, and/or vaping in any form is prohibited on school property and at any school events.
+In addition, the use of tobacco products, electronic cigarettes, and/or vaping in any form is prohibited on school property and at any school events.
 Violation of this policy will result in disciplinary consequences which may include expulsion from school.